Wherein I witness various suggestive tendencies in Australian politics so I will know where it came from as it worsens.

 WARNING: Several incoherent paragraphs I consolidated from elsewhere that need editing to make sense.
 Kept here for the links, not the structured argumentation.

 In Australia it is illegal for companies to sell encryption without spyware, and where it is illegal to confess to the spyware.
-Information in Australia is accessed freely by an unaccountable surveillance apparatus thanks to the AABill.
-[No worries, mate](http://dev.null.org/blog/archive/2018/12/04#1049_australia_breaks_enc] it will be fine, fingers crossed.
+Private information in Australia is accessed by an unaccountable surveillance apparatus thanks to the AssAccess Bill.
+No worries, mate she’ll be right, fingers crossed.
 Don’t feel too bad, though, aspiring terrorist, YOU can still have encryption, it is only the average citizen or business, it is no longer feasible.
 The results of this mean that, for example, if you blow the whistle on your government abusing tax powers, or using spying to gain commercial advantage over devastated poverty-riddle neighbours.

 There is a recurring theme in recent Australian history, which is to keep oversight of the federal government to an absolute minimum.

 On one hand I agree that making it too easy for anyone to go dark is bad in the age of Moore’s Law of Mad Science.
 The trouble is that making it hard for very dangerous people to go dark is very hard, and making it hard for normal people to maintain confidentiality is easy.
 Making it too easy for the state to backdoor incredibly pervasive spy technology with no oversight during the great democratic malaise is a fragile way to run a society.

 Many people today are living in surveillance states with weak citizen protection and persecution of citizens who blow the whistle on state wrongdoing, rapid erosion of privacy, criminalisation of failure to turn state informer, or even counselling resistance, and attacks on the free press, all without oversight by the public.